StackwiseBusiness tool advisor

 Intro pricing — check renewal cost

-Beginners who want the most familiar WordPress onboarding experience and are comfortable with slightly higher renewal rates.
+Beginners who want the most familiar WordPress hosting experience and value the WordPress.org official recommendation or 24/7 phone support.

 Bluehost wins when